 In step 9 and step 10, you discover and examine the WMI system event log.
 On SRV1, you can see there are both Error and Information event log entries.
 As you can see in step 10, the information entries are mostly indications that WMI has loaded and invoked a particular provider.
 In most cases, the Error event messages you see are transient or benign.

-In step 14, you looked at the data returned by Get-CimInstane.
+In step 14, you looked at the data returned by Get-CimInstance.
 As you can see from the output, the cmdlet returns the data obtained from the WMI class.
 This data is wrapped in a .NET object and has a class of Microsoft.Management.Infrastructure.CimInstance, with a suffix indicating the path to the WMI class, in this case, the Win32_Share class in the ROOT/CIMV2 namespace.
 As you can see from the output, the returned object and its contents differ from that returned from Get-WMIObject.

 Exploring WMI namespaces